 When receiving packets from the Customer-Facing IP interface, the eRouter first attempts to route the packet through the router sub-element.
 If the router sub-element forwards the packet to the Operator-Facing Interface, the packet is passed to the NAPT sub-element to see if the packet requires NAPT translation.
 Once the NAPT sub-element has completed its work, the packet is sent to the ARP sub-element to resolve the IPv4 network address to Ethernet MAC.
 Then the packet is encapsulated in an Ethernet header and sent out the operator interface.
-If the router sub-element forwards the packet is sent to the ARP sub-element to resolve the IPv4 network address to Ethernet private subnet), the packet is sent to the ARP sub-element to resolve the IPv4 network address to Ethernet MAC.
-Then the packet is sent to the ARP sub-element to resolve the IPv4 network address to Ethernet private subnet), the packet is sent to the ARP sub-element to resolve the IPv4 network address to Ethernet MAC.
+If the router sub-element forwards the packet back out the Customer-Facing IP interface (perhaps because the client is on a different private subnet), the packet is sent to the ARP sub-element to resolve the IPv4 network address to Ethernet MAC.
 Then the packet is encapsulated in an Ethernet header and sent out the appropriate interface.
 No NAPT processing is necessary for packets routed back out the Customer-Facing IP interface.